Sakshi11Parihar/Data_Mining_Project3_SNAPP/README.md

 ## 1. Dataset description

-The 2023 ICC Men's Cricket World Cup is the 13th edition of the Cricket World Cup, a quadrennial One Day International (ODI) cricket tournament contested by men's national teams and organized by the International Cricket Council (ICC).
-The tournament is being hosted by India, it started on 5 October and is scheduled to conclude on 19 November 2023.
-England are the defending champions, having won the 2019 edition by defeating New Zealand in the final at Lord's, London.
+The 2023 ICC Men's Cricket World Cup marks the 13th edition of this quadrennial One Day International (ODI) cricket tournament.
+Organized by the International Cricket Council (ICC), the event gathers men's national teams in a thrilling competition.
+India is the proud host of the tournament, which kicked off on October 5 and is set to conclude on November 19, 2023.

+In this exciting cricket spectacle, teams will battle it out for supremacy, aiming to etch their names in cricket history.
+England enters the tournament as the defending champions, having clinched victory in the 2019 edition by defeating New Zealand in a memorable final at Lord's, London.

 Content :-

-deliveries.csv -> Containing ball by ball all matches data matches.csv -> Details for each match played points_table.csv -> Tournament standings so far
+deliveries.csv: Comprehensive ball-by-ball data for all matches. matches.csv: Detailed information on each match played. points_table.csv: Current tournament standings.